dadahcr2/reference/_pages/home.md

     TE Popular Parts
   </summary>

 Most popular part to the left.
-Parts used more than five times are highlighted.
+Parts used three or more times are highlighted.
 Parts only used once are excluded

 Vehicle | Parts
 -- | --